Does Fake Tan Cause Acne and Breakouts?

 You can’t just wash it off

-The tan left behind from a self-tanner is meant to fade slowly and is actually a chemical reaction with your skin and the DHA.
 You cannot easily scrub the self-tanner off if it all goes wrong.
-You need to approach your self-tanning application with caution to make sure it is done right, as you will be stuck with it for a week.
+You need to approach your self-tanning application with caution to ensure it is done correctly, as you will be stuck with the results for a week.

 Moisturize daily

-Your skin will need to keep hydrated after you apply self-tanner, especially if you are worried about breakouts or acne.
-Try to apply a light moisturizer twice daily to keep your skin healthy and nourished.
+Apply a light moisturiser twice daily to keep your skin healthy and nourished.
 This will also keep the self-tan looking glowing for longer.

 Your self-tan will darken after the application